Roamin/vue-pattern-input/README.md

 ## Thought

-I'm not sure is it necessary to emit all input events.
+I'm not sure is it necessary to emit all the input events.
 Now I only emit `input` and `change` events.

 And I think the RegExp settings is not good enough, it's a bit awkward.
 Maybe I should match what I want instead of replacing what I don't want.

 When I want to limit number range, it not convenient.
-In this condition, maybe a number-input will be a good solution.
+In this condition, maybe create a number-input will be a good solution.

 ## License